zumasys/docs/site/jbase/release-notes/5.8/5.8.1/pn638/README.md

 005 10R
 ```

-An `SQLSELECT` statement using this dictionary would cause a segmentation violation.
+A `SQLSELECT` statement using this dictionary would cause a segmentation violation.

 ## Current Release Behavior